Lemon & Rosemary Olive Oil Cake

 We often associate olive oil with dressing salads, fish and pasta, but it has also been used as an ingredient in baking around the Mediterranean for centuries – everything from breads, pastries, cakes and cookies, with one of our favorites being the classic olive oil cake.
 No butter required.

 Each region has their own version of the cake, but with an abundance of fresh rosemary available this time of year, we felt inspired to bake one with the fragrant herb, along with fresh-squeezed local lemons and an addition of some creamy Greek-style yogurt.

-And to keep with the Greek theme, we used the super-smooth and slightly nutty Omikron extra virgin olive oil produced by the Stathakopoulos family in the Northern Peloponnese, an oil not only great on its own, but perfect for baking.
+And to keep with the Greek theme, we used the super-smooth and slightly nutty Crete Gold extra virgin olive oil, an oil not only great on its own, but perfect for baking.

 The result was fantastic.
 Serve alongside a cup of morning coffee or afternoon tea for a perfect slice of sweetness.